E-Mote AI

 We do not have this degree of data protection for minors in Canada, let alone adults.
 We should be vigilant as to not simply granting access to children’s data as a bullet point “solution” without any regard or attention to what that could mean in the future.
 We should be demanding regulation at the federal level that can impose significant and meaningful financial penalties and operational restrictions for all violations of children’s data privacy.

 As I have said before, if we can’t effectively protect children’s data privacy, we should assume that data privacy for 13+ is functionally non-existent.
 Every adult living today who has spent time online has a dynamic, persistent, constantly updating targetable profile.
 Do we want this for our children?
-As adults and parents, we need to demand much more rigorous and punitive regulations, because if we don’t, it won’t happen.
+As adults and parents, we need to demand much more rigorous and punitive regulations, because if we don’t, it won’t happen and there will be no limits to “data creep.”
 In the US and the UK, outcry and pressure from parents, the media, and children’s privacy advocates, such as The Campaign for a Commercial-Free Childhood, are producing results.
 We need similar activism in Canada.

 Top Photo Credit: Neonbrand on Unsplash